top of page

 Skills For Care, Skills For Health, and Health Education England worked together to create the Care Certificate for minimum training for inducting new care staff

-Who developed the Care Certificate?
+Who developed the 15 Care Certificate Standards?

-The Care Certificate was jointly developed by the Sector Skills Councils namely Skills for Care (Sector Skills Council for Adult Social Care), Skills for Health (Sector Skills Council for Health) and Health Education England.
+The Care Certificate Standards was jointly developed by the Sector Skills Councils namely Skills for Care (Sector Skills Council for Adult Social Care), Skills for Health (Sector Skills Council for Health) and Health Education England.

 Sector Skills Councils create National Occupational Standards (NOS) for different job roles drawn from employers and the NOS are used to develop recognised and accredited competence-based national qualifications in the UK.